Mariusthvdb/custom-ui/EXAMPLES.md

 # However.
 Experimental.
 Recently discovered....

 Several integrations in core Home Assistant allow to set additional attributes.
-Like (Template)[https://www.home-assistant.io/integrations/template/#attributes].
+Like [Template](https://www.home-assistant.io/integrations/template/#attributes).
-For the sake of experiment I tried to add an icon_color attribute, and used a regular Jinja template (it was after all in a <template> entity.
+For the sake of experiment I tried to add an icon_color attribute, and used a regular Jinja template (it was after all in a <template> entity).
 To my surprise this works perfectly.
 And even better than before, because we can use the <this> variable.

 This hasnt been tested thoroughly yet, but nothing seems to be causing trouble, and the templates are rendered completely in sync with state changes.